Skip to contents

 Zhou, Y., Matsouaka, R. A., & Thomas, L. (2020).
 Propensity score weighting under limited overlap and model misspecification.
 Statistical Methods in Medical Research, 29(12), 3721–3756.
 (Entropy weights)

 Hirano, K., & Imbens, G. W. (2004).
 The propensity score with continuous treatments.
-Applied Bayesian Modeling and Causal Inference from Incomplete-Data Perspectives, 226164, 73-84.
+In Applied Bayesian Modeling and Causal Inference from Incomplete-Data Perspectives (pp. 73–84).

 Austin, P. C., & Stuart, E. A. (2015).
-Moving towards best practice when using inverse probability of treatment weighting (IPTW) using the propensity score to estimate causal treatment effects in observational studies.
-Statistics in Medicine, 34(28), 3661-3679.
+Moving towards best practice when using inverse probability of treatment weighting (IPTW).
+Statistics in Medicine, 34(28), 3661–3679.

 See also